Skip to main content

 Ordering Internet Access with a Fabric Port

-Equinix Internet Access (EIA) provides blended internet access using multiple tier-1 Internet Service Providers (ISPs) and Equinix Internet Exchanges (IX) to deliver high availability reliability, and speed.
+Equinix Internet Access (EIA) provides blended internet access using multiple tier-1 Internet Service Providers (ISPs) and Equinix Internet Exchanges (IX) to deliver high availability, reliability and speed.

 • The Fabric Connection between your Fabric Port and the Equinix Internet Access service profile is provided free of charge.